PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: MacAddrAction(option)

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetMacAddrAction` instead.

   Add the source MAC address to the query as EDNS0 option ``option``.
   This action is currently only supported on Linux.
   Subsequent rules are processed after this action.

   :param int option: The EDNS0 option number

+.. function:: NegativeAndSOAAction(nxd, zone, ttl, mname, rname, serial, refresh, retry, expire, minimum [, options])

+  .. versionadded:: 1.6.0

+  Turn a question into a response, either a NXDOMAIN or a NODATA one based on ''nxd'', setting the QR bit to 1 and adding a SOA record in the additional section.
+  Note that this function was called :func:`SetNegativeAndSOAAction` before 1.6.0.

+  :param bool nxd: Whether the answer is a NXDOMAIN (true) or a NODATA (false)
+  :param string zone: The owner name for the SOA record
+  :param int ttl: The TTL of the SOA record
+  :param string mname: The mname of the SOA record
+  :param string rname: The rname of the SOA record
+  :param int serial: The value of the serial field in the SOA record
+  :param int refresh: The value of the refresh field in the SOA record
+  :param int retry: The value of the retry field in the SOA record
+  :param int expire: The value of the expire field in the SOA record
+  :param int minimum: The value of the minimum field in the SOA record
+  :param table options: A table with key: value pairs with options

+  Options:

+  * ``aa``: bool - Set the AA bit to this value (true means the bit is set, false means it's cleared).
+Default is to clear it.
+  * ``ad``: bool - Set the AD bit to this value (true means the bit is set, false means it's cleared).
+Default is to clear it.
+  * ``ra``: bool - Set the RA bit to this value (true means the bit is set, false means it's cleared).
+Default is to copy the value of the RD bit from the incoming query.

 .. function:: NoneAction()